Brownian motion on the Fubini extension space and applications: Introduction

 The purpose of this note is to highlight an advantage of working directly on the Fubini extension of the product space.
 In this setting, a collection of random variables can be viewed as a single random variable defined on the Fubini space.
 In particular, in the case of games with a continuum of agents \cite[Section 3.7]{carmonadelarue18I}, \cite{aurell22sto,amini23graphon}, the dynamics is typically described by a system of stochastic differential equations driven by a continuum of independent Brownian motions.
-We show that this collection of Brownian motions in fact forms a standard Brownian motion on the Fubini extension space.
-To the best of our knowledge, this observation is new.
-It has several important consequences: systems of stochastic differential equations considered in the literature \cite{coppini25nonlinear,amini25gqfs,bayraktar23graphon,crucianelli24interacting} can be reformulated as a single McKean-Vlasov type equation on the Fubini extension space, where their well-posedness can be studied by standard methods.
+We show that such a family admits a natural realization as a standard Brownian motion on the Fubini extension space.
+This representation allows various systems of stochastic differential equations studied in the literature \cite{coppini25nonlinear,amini25gqfs,bayraktar23graphon,crucianelli24interacting} to be viewed as a single McKean-Vlasov type equation on the extension space.
+This reformulation simplifies the analysis of well-posedness and provides a rigorous foundation for efficient numerical schemes based on random sampling of the index space.
 Moreover, we establish a Girsanov theorem for a collection of essentially pairwise independent Brownian motions, which makes it possible to construct a Brownian motion on a new space, where even though the whole process is Brownian, its components are no longer Brownian individually.

 The remainder of the paper is organized as follows.
 In Section~\ref{sec:Fubini} we recall the Fubini extension framework.
 Section~\ref{sec:processes} develops processes on the Fubini extension space and shows that a collection of Brownian motions constitutes a standard Brownian motion on the extension (Theorem~\ref{thmwienerfubini}).
-Section~\ref{sec:application} discusses applications of viewing the system as a single process: we recast graphon SDEs as a single McKean-Vlasov type equation, and we establish a Girsanov theorem for a collection of pairwise independent Brownian motions on the Fubini extension space and discuss its consequences.
+Section~\ref{sec:application} discusses applications of viewing the system as a single process: we recast graphon SDEs as a single McKean-Vlasov type equation, and we establish a Girsanov theorem in Section~\ref{sec:girsanov} for a collection of pairwise independent Brownian motions on the Fubini extension space and discuss its consequences.

 \paragraph*{Notation.} Fix a finite horizon $T>0$.
-For a Banach space $E$, set $\mathcal{C}_E:=\mathcal {C}([0,T];E)$ for the space of continuous functions from $[0,T]$ to $E$, endowed with the topology of uniform convergence.
+For a separable Banach space $E$, set $\mathcal{C}_E:=\mathcal {C}([0,T];E)$ for the space of continuous functions from $[0,T]$ to $E$, endowed with the topology of uniform convergence.